 Newark, NJ 07102

 Elena Lahr-Vivaz is Associate Professor in the Department of Spanish and Portuguese Studies at Rutgers University–Newark, where she specializes in Latin American literature and film.
 She holds a PhD in Hispanic Studies from the University of Pennsylvania, and taught at this institution, as well as Swarthmore College, before taking up her post at Rutgers.
-She is the author of Mexican Melodrama: Film and Nation from the Golden Age to the New Wave (University of Arizona Press, 2016), and Writing Islands: Space and Identity in the Transnational Cuban Archipelago (forthcoming, University of Florida Press, Fall 2022).
+She is the author of Writing Islands: Space and Identity in the Transnational Cuban Archipelago (University of Florida Press, 2022) and Mexican Melodrama: Film and Nation from the Golden Age to the New Wave (University of Arizona Press, 2016).
 Mexican Melodrama was written with the support of a Ford Foundation Postdoctoral Fellowship and received Honorable Mention for the 2015 Northeast Modern Language Association Book Award; the title is available in Spanish as El melodrama mexicano: Cine y nación desde la Época de Oro hasta la Nueva Ola (Rialta Ediciones, 2019).
 Dr. Lahr-Vivaz researches, writes, and teaches on Latin American literature and film, border cinema, and representations of race in the Americas.
 She is affiliated with the Rutgers Advanced Institute for Critical Caribbean Studies and serves as faculty advisor for the Rutgers-Newark chapter of Sigma Delta Pi, the National Collegiate Hispanic Honor Society.
-Dr. Lahr-Vivaz is a 2021-2022 Mellon Humanities Leadership Fellow.
+Dr. Lahr-Vivaz serves as a Board Member for the Society of Senior Ford Fellows.

 Critical Approaches to Films from Spain